-EE 313 builds a mathematical foundation for analyzing linear signal processing, communication, and control systems.
+EE 313 builds a mathematical foundation for analyzing signals and systems in a wide variety of applications.

 Topics include representation of signals and systems, system properties, sampling, Laplace and z-transforms, transfer functions, frequency responses, convolution, stability, Fourier transform, feedback, and control applications, as well as computer analysis using MATLAB.